 Every year the Connecticut General Assembly votes to convey land or grant easements to residents or businesses through deals negotiated by state agencies, usually the Department of Energy and Environmental Protection (DEEP).
 These land deals are usually pushed through in the dark of night, without ample time for the public to review or comment on them.

 In 2018, the General Assembly passed a bill to place a constitutional amendment on the ballot in November.
-This amendment would prohibit the legislature from enacting any legislation requiring a state agency to sell, transfer, or otherwise dispose of public lands unless a committee has held a public hearing regarding such sale.
+This amendment, which passed with overwhelming public support, prohibits the legislature from enacting any legislation requiring a state agency to sell, transfer, or otherwise dispose of public lands unless a committee has held a public hearing regarding such sale.

-This amendment would ensure that the people know how their lands are being used, sold, and traded.
-Your parks, beaches, and woodlands shouldn't be given away without your input.
+This amendment now ensures that people know how their lands are being used, sold, and traded.
+Your parks, beaches, and woodlands shouldn't be given away without your input, and now they won't be.

 Economic Impact of Open Space